jiashunwang/Neural-Pose-Transfer/README.md

 This is an implementation of the CVPR'20 paper "Neural Pose Transfer by Spatially Adaptive Instance Normalization".

-Please check our [paper](https://arxiv.org/abs/2003.07254) and the [project webpage](https://jiashunwang.github.io/Neural-Pose-Transfer/) webpage for more details.
+Please check our [paper](https://arxiv.org/abs/2003.07254) and the [project webpage](https://jiashunwang.github.io/Neural-Pose-Transfer/) for more details.

 #### Citation